msriv/virtual-jewellery-shopping/README.md

 ![component_architecture](Component_architecture.png)

 ### Demo
-This is [demo](https://virtual-jewellery-shopping.netlify.app/) running on a netlify server.
+This is a [demo](https://virtual-jewellery-shopping.netlify.app/) running on a netlify server.